infovista-opensource/vistamart-datasource/README.md

 - Install the "VistaMart" plugin by following the instruction on [grafana.com Website](https://grafana.com/grafana/plugins)
 - Create a "VistaMart" datasource
 - Enter the URL of the VistaPortal API url (for example: http://ivapi:9080/api)
-- Enter the *VistaPortal OAuth2 Client ID* (copied from the previous step)
+- Enter the *VistaPortal OAuth2 Client ID* (copied from the "VistaPortal Configuration" step)
-- Enter the *VistaPortal OAuth2 Client Secret* (copied from the previous step)
+- Enter the *VistaPortal OAuth2 Client Secret* (copied from the "VistaPortal Configuration" step)
 - Click on "Save & Test"

 ![Configuration example](https://github.com/infovista/vistamart-datasource/raw/master/src/images/datasource.png)